Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Introduction

 \medbreak For several applications the following refinement is useful:

-\begin{theorem} (Canonical embedded resolution with boundary) Let $i: X \hookrightarrow Z$ be a closed immersion into a regular scheme $Z$, and let $B \subset Z$ be a simple normal crossings divisor such that no irreducible component of $X$ is contained in $B$ (equivalently, $(Z - B)\cap X$ is dense in $X$).
+\begin{theorem} (Canonical embedded resolution with boundary) Let $i: X \hookrightarrow Z$ be a closed immersion into a regular scheme $Z$, and let $B \subset Z$ be a simple normal crossings divisor such that no irreducible component of $X$ is contained in $B$.
 Then there is a canonical commutative diagram